Stegodyphus dumicola: Ballooning

 Sexually mature female Stegodyphus dumicola have been witnessed to balloon as a method of dispersion to reproduce.
 Females will eject from ten to hundreds of strings in a triangle shape (approximately one meter large, length and width) to gain liftoff.
-Males have not been observed to do this behavior.
+Males have not been observed to display this behavior.

+Conservation

+Stegodyphus dumicola is listed as Least Concern by the South African National Biodiversity Institute due to its wide geographical range.
+It faces no significant threats.